khekker/Raspi-Fuel-Miser/README.md

 In order for this device to run, you'll need to following Python files installed: obd_captureHD44780.py, HD44780.py,obd_io.py,obd_utils.py,obd_sensors.py.
-In order for the Python script to automatically start when the Pi boots up, I added this line to /etc/rc.local :
+Furthermore, Sqlite3 needs to be installed (sudo apt-get install sqlite3) In order for the Python script to automatically start when the Pi boots up, I added this line to /etc/rc.local :
 (cd /home/pi/pythonprogs;python obd_capture.py)&